 FinCEN’s Beneficial Ownership Reporting Rule is Now in Effect as of January 1, 2024: Recap and Recent Developments

-• Beneficial ownership reporting requirements under the Corporate Transparency Act (the “CTA”) took effect on January 1 of this year.
+- Beneficial ownership reporting rule under the Corporate Transparency Act (the “CTA”) took effect on January 1 of this year.

 In connection with the Corporate Transparency Act, codified at 31 U.S.C. § 5336, the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (“FinCEN”) has promulgated new Beneficial Ownership Information Reporting Requirements at 31 C.F.R. § 1010.380.
 These regulations went into effect January 1, 2024, and require certain entities (referred to as “reporting companies”) to report identifying information to FinCEN concerning two categories of individuals: (i) those who directly or indirectly own or control the reporting company (known as “beneficial owners”); and (ii) those who directly file or are primarily responsible for filing documents that create or register the reporting company (known as “company applicants”).
 Readers are encouraged to visit the FinCEN website, where numerous guidance documents—including a lengthy and detailed Small Entity Compliance Guide—can be found.